When it comes to any sort of bulk waste or debris removal, your two best options are hiring a junk removal company or renting a dumpster.

-Cost is highly variable when renting a dumpster or hiring a junk hauler and is based on multiple factors.
+Costs can vary greatly when renting a dumpster or hiring a junk hauler and are based on multiple factors.

 A dumpster costs $250-$450 on average to rent, but as we've mentioned, prices can vary.

-Dumpsters the most cost-effective option for medium to large projects or when you need to manage debris during an ongoing project.
+Dumpsters are typically the most cost-effective option for medium to large projects or when you need to manage debris during an ongoing project.

 A kitchen or bathroom renovation, house addition, demolition project, or large deck removal job are projects where a dumpster may be the more economical solution.